-The annual import quota of 1,709,000 lb. (shelled basis) remained in effect for the 1991-crop year.
+The annual import quota of 1,709,000 lb. (shelled basis) remained in effect for the 1993 crop year.

 The 1990 Act amendments modified the peanut price support programme for the 1991 through 1995 crops and continued steps to bring peanut production for domestic edible use in balance with market needs.
 The amendments maintained the two-tier price support programme and suspended the peanut acreage allotments.
 This programme allows any farmer in the United States to grow and market peanuts for export or crush whether or not the farm has a poundage quota.

 Peanuts marketed under the poundage quota for domestic edible use are eligible to be supported at the higher rate of the two-tier price support programme.
-The higher price support for 1992-crop quota peanuts is \$674.93 per short ton, compared to \$642.79 per short ton in 1991.
+The price support for 1993-crop quota peanuts is \$674.93 per short ton, unchanged from 1992.
 Peanuts marketed for domestic edible use in excess of the farm poundage quota shall be subject to a penalty of 140 per cent of the quota price support rate.
-By law, the national average quota support for 1992 crop peanuts must be the 1991 crop support level adjusted for any increase in national average production costs (excluding the cost of land), not to exceed 5 per cent.
+By law, the national average quota support for 1993 crop peanuts must be the 1992 crop support level adjusted for any increase in national average production costs (excluding the cost of land), not to exceed 5 per cent.
+In the event of a cost reduction, the support remains at the level set for the preceding year.

-As required by the Agricultural Adjustment Act of 1938, as amended (the 1938 Act), the national poundage quota is set at a quantitative level equal to domestic edible, seed, and related uses, but not less than 1.35 million tons.
-The 1992 poundage quota was set at 1.540 million tons, as compared to 1.550 million tons in 1991.
+As required by the Agricultural Adjustment Act of 1938, as amended (the 1938 Act), the national poundage quota is set at a quantitative level to domestic edible, seed, and related uses, but not less than 1.35 million tons.
+The 1993 poundage quota was set at 1.496 million tons, as compared to 1.540 million tons in 1992.

 Additional or non-quota peanuts may be grown by anyone, both quota holders and non-quota holders.
 Legislation requires these peanuts to be contracted for export, crush, or both, or that they be placed under loan.
 Contracts (price and quantity agreements between buyers and sellers) for growing additional peanuts must be submitted to the CCC, if so designated, to the area associations before 15 September.
 Additional peanuts pledged as collateral for a price support loan may be sold for domestic edible use, but the cost of the loan redemption may be no lower than the quota price support level plus the cost incurred by CCC.
 The support price for additional peanuts will be set to avoid any net cost to the Government.
-The demand for peanut oil and meal, expected prices for other vegetable oils and protein meals, and the demand for peanuts in foreign markets is also considered in establishing the support price for additional peanuts.
-For 1992, the support level was set at \$131.09 per short ton, down from the level for 1991 of \$149.75.
+The demand for peanut oil and meal, expected prices for other vegetable oils-protein meals, and the demand for peanuts in foreign markets is also considered in establishing the support price for additional peanuts.
+For 1993, the support level was set at \$131.09 per short ton, unchanged from 1992.